A: The company that holds your IRA usually calculates it for you, although it is your responsibility. The math is pretty simple:

 Step 1 – Find out your IRA account balance as of the previous December 31.

 Step 2 – Divide by the number from the Uniform Life Expectancy Table that corresponds with the age you will attain on your birthday in the current year.

 One caveat to the above.
-You can use the Joint Life Expectancy table, which results in a smaller RMD, if your spouse is at least 10 years younger than you.
+You can use the Joint Life Expectancy table, which results in a smaller RMD, if your spouse is more than 10 years younger than you.
 There is also a different table, the Single Life Expectancy table for beneficiaries of an account (an inherited IRA).

 Now that you understand the math, here is an RMD Calculator to make things simple on yourself.